 Hair loss can be emotionally distressing.
 Not all cancer treatments cause hair loss, and some people have only mild thinning that is noticeable only to them.
 Your doctor will be able to tell you whether hair loss is an expected side effect of your treatment.

 Hair loss from chemotherapy

-Not all chemotherapy medicines cause hair loss.
+Not all chemo medicines cause hair loss.
 Talk to your doctor about what you can expect.